AmoxcalliDev/Lazy-Docker/docs/CONTAINER_LIFECYCLE.md

 # LazyVim Container Lifecycle Management

-This guide explains the correct workflow for managing the LazyVim Docker container without losing plugin configurations, sessions, or having to rebuild unnecessarily.
+This guide explains the correct workflow for managing the Lazy Docker container without losing plugin configurations, sessions, or having to rebuild unnecessarily.

 ## 🔧 Main Commands